joeynor/OSProject/README.md

 1. First thing you need in doing this project is to have a github account.
 Make sure to sign up at https://www.github.com
 2. The second thing you need is to clone the OS project repository in your own github account.

-    a.
-Go to https://github.com/joeynor/OSProject and click fork to copy the project into your own repository
+    1. Go to https://github.com/joeynor/OSProject and click fork to copy the project into your own repository
-    b.
-Make sure that the new fork is now in your own repository
+    2. Make sure that the new fork is now in your own repository

 ***Questions:***